 Minimum of 5 GCSE/IGCSE O-level academic subjects, with a minimum accepted grade of E or higher.
-Students successfully completing courses with good grades at the GCE (A or A/S) level may be awarded advanced standing or credit.
+Students successfully completing courses with good grades at the GCE (A or A/S) level may be awarded advanced standing or transfer credit on a case-by-case basis.